 And took many silly selfies and fun photos with a big troop of creatives that I’m so privileged to know.

-Above Left to Right: Yours Truly, Chelsea (Two Twenty One), Charlotte (At Charlotte’s House), Heather (Southern State of Mind), Rebekah (A Blissful Nest), Jessica (Four Generations One Roof), Rachael (This is our Bliss), Jen (House of Wood), Haneen (Haneen’s Haven), Sarah (Life on Virginia Street), Amy (Crazy Chic Design)
+Below Left to Right: Yours Truly, Chelsea (Two Twenty One), Charlotte (At Charlotte’s House), Heather (Southern State of Mind), Rebekah (A Blissful Nest), Jessica (Four Generations One Roof), Rachael (This is our Bliss), Jen (House of Wood), Haneen (Haneen’s Haven), Sarah (Life on Virginia Street), Amy (Crazy Chic Design)

-Beyond these lovely kindred spirits pictured above, who are mostly interiors bloggers, but also a couple fashion gals, some crafty women, and a few serious DIY’ers, there were many, many others there that I met, or despite being in the same room for this event, never managed to have the opportunity to meet.
+Beyond these lovely kindred spirits pictured above, who are mostly interiors bloggers, but also a couple of fashion gals, some crafty women, and a few serious DIY’ers, there were many, many others there that I met, or despite being in the same room for this event, never managed to have the opportunity to meet.
 People whose work I have admired for years, and others I have just recently become acquainted with.
-There was such a joyful creative energy hanging in that space in Brooklyn.
+There was such joyful creative energy hanging in that space in Brooklyn.

 P.S.
 If you want to see last year’s recap post, head HERE.